alysekwok/tower-defense-game/README.md

 # ohio-squids

+## helpful wiki resources
+link to the overall guide: https://github.com/AlmasB/FXGL/wiki/FXGL-11 link to jar file if needed: https://github.com/AlmasB/FXGL/wiki/Get-FXGL-%28Maven%2C-Gradle%2C-Uber%29

-to run the game:
+## to run the game:

-open the TowerDefenseApp.java file and scroll down to the main method
+1. open the TowerDefenseApp.java file and scroll down to the main method

-press the green play button by the method and the game should run
+2. press the green play button by the method and the game should run